mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Pull any minion to the space in front of your General.

 name:     Roar
-text:     Give a friendly minion +2 Attack.
+text:     Give a friendly minion +2⚔️.

 name:     Sanctify
 text:     Give a friendly minion +1/+1 and turn its space into **Hallowed Ground**.